diegoaguilar/pig-latin-js/README.md

 ## Implementation

-The basic translation/classification rules of words has been implemented with the aid of regular expressions.
+The basic translation/classification [rules of translations](https://en.wikipedia.org/wiki/Pig_Latin#Rules) has been implemented with the aid of regular expressions.
 For example:

 ```javascript
 const STARTS_WITH_VOWEL = /^[aeiou]/i;